WICG/manifest-incubations/scope_extensions-explainer.md

  - Move the association file from "<origin>/web-app-origin-association.json" to "<origin>/.well-known/web-app-origin-association".
 This better conforms with [RFC 8615](https://datatracker.ietf.org/doc/html/rfc8615).
- - Change the association file entries to be keyed on the web app identifier rather than the web app's manifest URL.
-This aligns with the recent [PWA Unique ID][unique-id] proposal.
+ - Change the association file entries to be keyed on the [web app identifier](manifest-identity) rather than the web app's manifest URL (the former having been added to the Manifest spec in the interim).
  - Rename `"paths"` to `"include_paths"` in the association file entries.
  - Add an "authorize" field to the association file entries for the associated origin to provide explicit opt-in signals for security sensitive